-Gear Progression & Global Stat Priorities
+Gear Progression & Stat Priorities

-Always use your highest DPS Melee Weapon available for more damage.
+As a Twisting Blades Rogue, always use your highest DPS Melee Weapon available for more damage.
 Your Ranged Weapon is simply a stat stick to fuel their power, so its DPS is secondary.
 The stats to look for on these are:

 Armor pieces typically grant us Defense and Utility stats, except the Gloves which offer a tidal wave of Offense.
 Here are the important stats to look for:

-- Armor: Damage Reduction, Armor, Life
+- Armor: Damage Reduction, Armor, Life, Resistances

-- Pants: Damage Reduction, Armor, Life
+- Pants: Damage Reduction, Armor, Life, Resistances

-- Boots: Movement Speed, Energy Cost Reduction
+- Boots: Movement Speed, Resistances